 How to Implement DDP or DDU Shipping on Your Ecommerce Store: Best Practices

 Whether you choose DDP or DDU shipping strategies, ensuring that they are effectively implemented and communicated across your website can be essential for ecommerce success.
+Here are some best practices for successfully integrating these shipping models into your ecommerce strategy:

 1. Clearly Define Shipping Terms at Checkout